For Managers thinking about hiring a Word developer

 Dick Kusleika, a Microsoft MVP for Excel, has written an excellent Excel Consulting Buyer’s Guide.

 Dick writes about Excel, but most of what he says applies to managers seeking a Word consultant, too, with perhaps some small additions:

-- There are lists of Word MVPs on Microsoft's website and at the Word MVPs' web site.
+- There are lists of Word MVPs on Microsoft's website.

 - For all but very small jobs, make sure your chosen consultant can set up a development environment that mirrors your environment as closely as possible.
 That means a "clean" computer with the same version of Windows, the same version of Microsoft Office, the same version of Internet Explorer and the same country and date formats that you use.
 Most professional developers set up virtual machines to mirror clients' environments.